 The Environmental Stewardship Award is presented annually to the beef producer who best exemplifies environmentally sustainable cattle production.
 Alberta cattle producers nominate the best of their peers for this award, which has become one of the most prestigious in the industry.
 Nominations close July 1 each year.
 A panel of representatives from conservation and agriculture assess the candidates, examining the stewardship goals and activities of the nominees including land management, water quality, wildlife, animal welfare and leadership activities in the community related to stewardship.
 The winner is announced at the ABP annual meeting each year.

-Alberta Beef Producers (ABP) presented VXV Farms and the Vandervalk family with the 2016 Environmental Stewardship Award last week at their Annual General Meeting.
-Each year, ABP recognizes an operation that demonstrates leadership in environmental stewardship – one that contributes to the land while maintaining productivity and profitability.
-See More
+Alberta Beef Producers (ABP) presented Tom Thompson and Winding Creek Ranch with the 2017 Environmental Stewardship Award in December at the Annual General Meeting.
+Each year, ABP recognizes an operation that demonstrates leadership in environmental stewardship – one that contributes to the land while improving productivity and profitability.